 Lots of love,

-In news that will come as no surprise to my critics, everything you read on this blog is a first draft.
+In news that will come as no surprise to my critics, everything you read on this as a first draft.
 I might go back and correct typos, but I have never gone back and done a re-write on any post.
 This post has three major errors that I want to correct, with the caveat that the errors were the result of my first draft goes up policy.

 1. A commenter who calls himself Black Yoda at AVfM has quite rightly pointed out that I have left out one major group in my play on racial stereotypes: white guys.
 Allow me to correct that casually racist oversight: